Frequently Asked Questions

 11. What happens if resident want to exchange cart size?

 Residents have the opportunity to exchange their cart for a different size, and their curbside garbage collection fee will be adjusted according to the size selected.
-While there will normally be a $25 charge for cart exchanges, the City is offering one free exchange during a grace period between April 18, 2016 and December 31, 2016.
+There is a $25 fee for the exchange.

 13. Can residents exchange their garbage carts at the Richmond Recycling Depot?